 Your visa is the most important thing to figure out.
 You are not expected to have a study visa if you are a student coming from an EU country.
 A Tier 4 Student Visa will likely be required for international students coming from outside the EU.
 These documents are fairly clear, but do not hesitate to ask the student services of your university for assistance.
 Be sure to remember this while applying for your visa if you want to raise some extra money while studying.
 EU students may work as many hours as they want, while non-EU students are limited to working 20 hours per week.

 If you are enjoying your student life in London and want to increase your stay after completing your degree then read our blog on UK Post Student Work VISA!

 Many colleges have a guide book explaining different options for student housing, so this will help you narrow down your choices.
 Similar to American dormitories, halls are the most common form of accommodation.
 There are catering halls where all services, including dining facilities, are part of the kit.
 You may also choose self-catering halls, where you are responsible for your own meals, but you still have the sociable element of living with others.
 Choosing accommodation that fits your personality and lifestyle is crucial.

 London has a temperate climate with mild winters and significant rainfall throughout the year.
 Therefore, you must carry an umbrella and warm clothing.
 The country experiences the maximum temperature during july and minimum temperature during January.

-It can really add up to the cost of books and stationery.
+Cost of books and stationery can really add up to the budget.
 The cheapest choice is obviously to take materials from the library; however, it is impossible that 100 copies of Dante’s Inferno would be accessible even in the best libraries.
 Look in advance at the course material offered by your professor and consider purchasing books from second-hand or online bookshops.